GaranceV/garancev.github.io/site/content/about/index.md

 ## Work

-I am curently working at [Marfeel](https://marfeel.com), where we build a mobile website template, to optimise user experience.
-I'm having a tremendous good time there, being surrounded by nice AND smart people.
+I am curently working at [FactorialHR](https://factorialhr.com) as an engineer manager.
+With my team of 5 developers and 2 product makers, we try to solve the digitalization of Payroll.